-This guideline requires requires a distributor to compensate any person whose property is damaged due to a certain type of voltage supply issue.
+This guideline required a distributor to compensate any person whose property is damaged due to a certain type of voltage supply issue.
+It has now been repealed.

 Overview